 Prior to a new hazardous chemical being introduced into any section or department of this workplace, each employee of that

 section or department who will potentially be exposed will be given information and training on its hazards.
 In addition, if any

 employee is transferred into a new area where exposures to hazardous chemicals can occur, that employee will receive any

 necessary additional training prior to beginning that assignment.

 The individual responsible for implementing this section is the Environmental Health & Safety Department.

-The following is a list of all known hazardous chemicals used by employees of South Georgia College and Sodexho Marriott.
+The following is a list of all known hazardous chemicals used by employees of South Georgia State College and Sodexho Marriott.

 Further information on each noted chemical can be obtained by reviewing material safety data sheets (MSDSs) located in

 Tanner Hall.
 This list will be updated at least twice a year, in January and July as required.
 The list of hazardous chemicals

 can cite products by trade name.